I wasn’t able to write a blog post last week.

 We surrender.
 We yield.
 We serve.
 We love.

-We produce way more physical energy than we ever believed could be possible.
-We give away more of ourselves emotionally than we ever thought we could.
+We produce way more physical energy than we ever believed we could.
+We give away more of ourselves emotionally than we ever thought was possible.

-We are moms, and we are living the moments.
+We are moms, and we are busy living the moments.

 Because the outpouring, the exhaustion, the tabling of dreams – it really is the most important thing, and I was tangibly reminded of this truth during a funeral that I recently attended.